Kr-Gagandeo1025/cowtion/README.md

-# Cowtion - Road Safety Alert System
+# Cowtion - The Road Safety Alert System

 A modern web application that helps drivers and road users stay cautious of cattle on roads.
 Real-time alerts powered by AI analysis and community reports.